Read the directions below if that is how you learn best, or watch the videos if you prefer. (It is not necessary to do both).

 Sunless Tanning Sprays will cause discoloration of your hair extensions and will void our warranty.

-When you have purchased great 100% human hair extensions please remember they are not getting the natural oils and moisture they did before and therefore you need to add that moisture content back into them regularly.
+When you have purchased great 100% human tape in hair extensions please remember they are not getting the natural oils and moisture they did before and therefore you need to add that moisture content back into them regularly.

 The most important product category to use correctly is a heat protectant.
 There is no single product that is best for everyone as you need to find one that works best for your thin, fine hair or your thick, coarse hair.